Fenestron: History

-Other than Airbus Helicopters and its predecessors, other companies have also made use of Fenestron anti-torque arrangements.
-One such rotorcraft was the American Boeing/Sikorsky RAH-66 Comanche, a stealthy aerial reconnaissance helicopter which was canceled in 2004.
+Other than Airbus Helicopters and its predecessors, other companies have also made use of Fenestrons.
+One such rotorcraft was the American-designed Boeing/Sikorsky RAH-66 Comanche, a stealthy aerial reconnaissance helicopter which was cancelled in 2004.
 Another example is the Sikorsky S-67 Blackhawk, which, in 1974, had a Fenestron for testing purposes used for 29 flight hours.
 It was removed in August the same year.
 Ducted fan tail rotors have also been used in the Russian Kamov Ka-60 medium-lift helicopter, and also on the Japanese military's Kawasaki OH-1 Ninja reconnaissance rotorcraft.
-French light helicopter manufacturer Hélicoptères_Guimbal has also used a Fenestron for their Guimbal Cabri G2, a compact reciprocating engine-powered rotorcraft.
-Chinese Harbin Aircraft Industry Group use Fenestron in Z-19 reconnaissance/attack helicopter.
-American Bell Textron in Bell 360 Invictus proposed helicopter design intended to meet the United States Army requirement for a Future Attack Reconnaissance Aircraft.
+French light helicopter manufacturer Hélicoptères Guimbal has also used a Fenestron for their Guimbal Cabri G2, a compact reciprocating engine-powered rotorcraft.
+Chinese Harbin Aircraft Industry Group uses a Fenestron in their Z-19 reconnaissance/attack helicopter.
+American Bell Textron also used a Fenestron in their Bell 360 Invictus, a proposed helicopter design intended for the Future Attack Reconnaissance Aircraft project.